 I’ve just read that this year’s celebration has the theme “Zusammen Einzigartig” – together unique!

-I quite like that, do you?
+I quite like that, don’t you?